papanito/ansible-role-cloudflared/README.md

 According to [authenticate-the-cloudflare-daemon] when authenticate the daemon, there is a browser window opened or - if this is not possible - then the link has to be put manually.
 During this time the daemon waits.
 I could not come up with a solution how to automate this behavior so I came up with the following implementation.

 - if nothing is specified, then ansible calls the `cloudflared login` and will continue when the authentication is done - this makes sens if you use the role to install the daemon locally on your machine and where you have a browser window
-- if `cert_location` the certificate is actually copied from the `cert_location`.
+- if `cert_location` the certificate is actually copied from the `cert_location`, or if `cert_content` is defined then the certificate is created directly from the value stored in it.
 So you could login once to cloudflare from your master node (where you run ansible) or from a remote location.

    You can encrypt the `cert.pem` with ansible vault and store it somewhere save.